The Safest and Most Dangerous Places in New Hartford, CT: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in New Hartford is $203 per year, which is $261 less than the national average and $114 less than Connecticut's state average.
-Below we compare cities similar to New Hartford:
+The overall cost of crime per resident in New Hartford is $203 per year, which is $261 less than the national average and $114 less than Connecticut's state average.
+The comparison below uses cities similar to New Hartford:

 • In Waterbury, CT, crime costs $483 per person, which is $280 more than in New Hartford.